Understanding Writing Prompts

 - How does the audience’s expectations affect my writing style?

-Writing Prompts on Standardized Tests
+Writing Prompts as Standardized Test Practice

 Teachers also use writing prompts to help students prepare for standardized tests.
 Writing prompts are found on all standardized tests, from state writing assessments to national tests like ACT and SAT.
 Always age-appropriate, writing prompts on standardized tests often focus on contemporary social issues.
 Keeping up with current events is good preparation, as is participating in discussion groups and reading both fiction and nonfiction books.